-The International Skydiving Museum & Hall of Fame is proud to honor the World Team 2006 - 400-Way Largest Formation World Record with the museum’s Path of Excellence Award.
-The presentation will be made at the museum’s International Skydiving Hall of Fame Celebration rescheduled for April 22 - 24, 2021 at Skydive DeLand, DeLand, Florida.
+The International Skydiving Museum & Hall of Fame is proud to honor the World Team 2006 - 400-Way Largest Formation World Record with the museum’s 2020 Path of Excellence Award.
+Due to the pandemic, the presentation will be made when the museum has their 2022 International Skydiving Hall of Fame Celebration at Skydive DeLand, Florida, in October of 2022 (date to be announced.)
 The Path of Excellence Award is the Museum & Hall of Fame’s most prestigious award for groups, companies, organizations or teams recognizing significant contributions of enduring value to the world of skydiving.

 “World Team 2006” World Record 400-Way – Largest Freefall Formation - February 8, 2006 over Udon Thani, Thailand was the largest multi-national sports team ever assembled to pursue a common goal.
 The 400-Way was the high point of the Royal Sky Celebration honoring the 60th anniversary of the reign of King Bhumibol Adulyadej.
 This spectacular event was organized by bj and Bobbie Worth.